A local’s guide to Naples - Dominique Alves Da Silva - Citimarks

 Murals of Totò, a venerated Neapolitan comedian, are scattered across the city.

-"If Neapolitans must make up a story, they won’t think twice: there are lots of cunning little devils in this town with more than one trick up their sleeves!
-But under that shrewd mind of theirs, they are generous with people in need: a friend, a relative or a neighbor."
+"If Neapolitans decide to fabricate a story, they won't hesitate; this town is full of cunning individuals with more than one trick up their sleeves!
+However, beneath their shrewd exterior, they are generous when it comes to helping those in need—be it a friend, a relative, or a neighbor."

 Today, where do you live in Naples?